The intermediate level statistics in dynamically localized chaotic eigenstates: Introduction

 If in a mixed-type system the couplings between the regular eigenstates and chaotic eigenstates become important, at low energies, due to the dynamical tunneling, we can use the ensembles of random matrices that capture these effects \cite{VSRKHG,GroRob1,GroRob2,BatRob2010}.
 As the tunneling strengths typically decrease exponentially with the inverse effective Planck constant, they rapidly disappear with increasing energy, or by decreasing the value of the Planck constant.
-In this work we shall deal only with high-lying eigenstates, and therefore we can neglect the effects of tunneling.
+In this work we shall deal only with very high-lying eigenstates in billiards, and therefore we can neglect the effects of tunneling, whilst in the kicked rotator all eigenstates are chaotic and thus there is no tunneling at all.